-Having said that, one of the most popular or common methods to manufacture sulphuric acid is via the contact process.
-This process was invented by a British merchant named Peregrine Phillips.
+Contact process is one of the most popular or common methods to manufacture sulphuric acid.
+The contact process was invented by a British merchant named Peregrine Phillips.
 It was patented in the year 1831.
 Apart from being an economical process for manufacturing sulphuric acid, sulphur trioxide and oleum are also obtained from this process.
 We will be learning more about the contact process in this lesson.

 Sulphuric Acid (H2SO4)

 In a nutshell, sulphuric acid is a strong mineral acid characterized by its strong dehydrating and oxidizing nature.
 It has a chemical formula H2SO4.
 This acid is colourless with a pungent smell.
 It is soluble in water and releases heat on contact.
 On top of that, this acid is corrosive to metals and most other organic matters like tissue, wood, etc. On contact with such organic substances, sulphuric acid instantly dehydrates them causing char to form.
 Sulphuric acid has a density of 1.83 g / cm3.

 The molecular structure of sulphuric acid is represented below in the form of a line-wedge-dash structure.

 Properties of sulphuric acid are listed below: